The benefits of becoming a host organization

 Israel Lab teams are typically comprised of four MIT students representing a range of backgrounds and expertise, from management consulting and financial services to engineering, technology, and operations.
 Each team works with an Israel Lab mentor who meets with the team and oversees the team’s progress, both logistically and substantively.
 The team, however, is in charge of building and managing the relationship with their host company.

-Teams work for their host organizations on a three-month project engagement.
-Potential host organizations submit online questionnaires through September, in which they describe the scope of the challenges they are facing and the solutions they would like an Israel Lab team to work on.
+Teams work for their host organizations on a semester-long project engagement.
+Potential host organizations submit online questionnaires through August, in which they describe the scope of the challenges they are facing and the solutions they would like an Israel Lab team to work on.
 We ask potential hosts to detail the skillsets and expertise they believe would be most useful for team members to possess.
 Israel Lab faculty and mentors are available to assist organizations in shaping and defining their project scope for the questionnaire.

 **We ask that you allow your team time away from work for cultural activities that MIT Sloan coordinates for the student group.
 The dates of these activities will be communicated to host companies in advance.

-Host organizations receive optimal results when the CEO or other senior managers are available to devote focused time and energy to the project and to working directly with the Israel Lab team, especially while teams are onsite.
+Host organizations receive optimal results when the CEO or other senior managers are available to devote focused time and energy to the project and to working directly with the Israel Lab team, especially while teams are working full-time.
 Please make sure that the appropriate leaders will be available to work with and guide the student team.

 In order to participate, companies will complete the Israel Lab new project questionnaire.
 If you are interested in becoming a host company for Israel Lab, please contact email@example.com with your questions or ideas.